ng-Classic/ng-classic/aio/content/guide/providers.md

 ## Providing a service

-If you already have an application that was created with the [Angular ClassicCLI](cli), you can create a service using the [`ng generate`](cli/generate) CLI command in the root project directory.
+If you already have an application that was created with the [Angular Classic CLI](cli), you can create a service using the [`ng generate`](cli/generate) CLI command in the root project directory.
 Replace *User* with the name of your service.

 <code-example format="shell" language="shell">